-MySQL Enterprise Backup is cross-platform compatible when running on the Linux and Windows operating systems: backups on a Linux machine can be restored on a Windows machine, and vice versa.
-However, to avoid data transfer problems arising from letter cases of database or table names, the variable lower_case_table_names must be properly configured on the MySQL servers.
-For details, see Identifier Case Sensitivity.
+MySQL Enterprise Backup is by nature cross-platform compatible when running on the Linux and Windows operating systems: backups on a Linux machine can, in principle, be restored on a Windows machine, and vice versa.
+However, because Identifier Case Sensitivity is dependent on the case sensitivity of the underlying operating system (which varies across platforms), data transfer problems might occur due to letter case issues with the database or table names.
+Therefore, to ensure cross-platform compatibility, the following two conditions must be fulfilled: